Bob Fosse: Personal life

+Marriage and relationships

 Fosse married dance partner Mary Ann Niles (1923–1987) on May 3, 1947, in Detroit.
-In 1952, a year after he divorced Niles, he married dancer Joan McCracken in New York City; this marriage lasted until 1959, when it also ended in divorce.
+In 1952, a year after he divorced Niles, he married dancer Joan McCracken in New York City; they divorced in 1959.

 His third wife was dancer and actress Gwen Verdon, whom he met choreographing Damn Yankees, in which she starred.
-In 1963, they had a daughter, Nicole Fosse, who later became a dancer and actress.
+In 1963 they had a daughter, Nicole Fosse, who later became a dancer and actress.
 Fosse's extramarital affairs put a strain on the marriage and by 1971 they were separated, although they remained legally married until his death in 1987.
-Verdon never remarried.
+Verdon never re-partnered.
+During their joint career, Fosse would continually take blame from critics while Gwen Verdon would get praise, no matter how much influence Verdon had on a production.
+However, Verdon always looked out for him and the Fosse family image, hosting grandiose cast parties and being Fosse's personal press secretary throughout their marriage.

 Fosse met dancer Ann Reinking during the run of Pippin in 1972.
 According to Reinking, their romantic relationship ended "toward the end of the run of Dancin'" (1978).
+Reinking acted in his musical drama film All That Jazz, which was loosely based on Fosse's life.

+Fosse also dated actresses Jessica Lange and Dyan Cannon.

+Illness and substance abuse

-In 1961, Fosse's epilepsy was revealed when he had a seizure onstage during rehearsals for The Conquering Hero.
+In 1961 Fosse's epilepsy was revealed when he had a seizure onstage during rehearsals for The Conquering Hero.

 Fosse's time outside of the rehearsal studio or theater was seldom spent alone.
 As stated in the biography Fosse by Sam Wasson, "nights alone were murder on Fosse".
 To alleviate loneliness and insomnia brought on by his prescribed amphetamines, Fosse would often contact dancers he would work with and try to date them, making it hard for many to refuse his advances, but also giving him the affirmation of success he sought.

-During their joint career, Fosse would continually take blame from critics while Gwen Verdon would get praise, no matter how much influence Verdon had on a production.
-However, Verdon always looked out for him and the Fosse family image, hosting grandiose cast parties and being Fosse's personal press secretary throughout their marriage.